 With people living longer, there are more senior citizens driving on Dallas and Fort Worth roads.
 Like everyone, they need to drive to go to the doctor, the grocery store, the mall, and many other places in their day-to-day life.
 Parking lots can pose a challenge for seniors due to all the activity in such a small space, the unique traffic patterns in different lots, and pedestrian and bicyclist traffic.

 Sadly, seniors driving in parking lots also pose a serious risk to other drivers.
 According to a study by Texas A&M University’s Center for Mobility, big box store parking lots are especially dangerous for people over 75 years old because:

 - They are 17 times more likely to cause a crash in these parking lots than driving on regular streets.

 - There is a 7 percent increase in total crashes and a 3.9 percent increase in people killed or seriously injured in parking lot crashes caused by seniors.

-Certain factors consistently show up as contributing to these types of crashes.
-Here are four reasons older people are involved in so many parking lot crashes:
+Certain factors consistently show up as contributing to these types of accidents.
+Here are four reasons older people are involved in so many parking lot accidents: